[ Switch to styled version → ]

 responder [-config <path>] [-interval <duration>] [-socket <path>]

-The responder reads `~/.pilot/endpoints.yaml` to map commands to local HTTP services.
-Each entry has a `name`, a `link` to the backing service, and an optional `arg_regex` to validate and parse the message body.
+The responder reads `~/.pilot/endpoints.yaml` to know which local HTTP service handles each command.
+Each entry has a `name`, a `link` to the backing service, and an optional `arg_regex`.

 # ~/.pilot/endpoints.yaml